Coding-Polaris/collidr/DEVELOPMENT.md

 		rails g scaffold User

 I fleshed out the initial migration, added some basic validations to the model, and after some fiddling with RSpec, got the initial model tests to pass.

+I had a lot of relearning RSpec to do, picked up shoulda along the way, and rewrote the test suite to be a lot less verbose and more DRY - ditto for the model's initial validations.